seanstrom/Essays/importance-of-values.md

 ### Meet our Pending Value

-Luckily in our case we already know how an existing abstraction that is used as the pending value, it's commonly referred to as a Promise.
-We can now use the Promise value as a way to compose together our asynchronous operations with our synchronous ones.
+In our case we already know of an existing abstraction that is used as the pending value, it's commonly referred to as a **Promise**.
+Which means we can begin to use the Promise value as a way to compose together our asynchronous operations with our synchronous ones.

 ```coffeescript
 pending = readFile './file'